Why should rural municipalities be concerned about the sludge levels in their sewage lagoons?

 - Reduces odour.
 Increased odour can be undesirable, especially in your primary or facultative pond, where the most anaerobic decomposition occurs.

-- The addition of bacteria and enzymes will not damage the lagoon liners or other infrastructure, and they are environmentally safe.
+- Adding bacteria and enzymes will not damage the lagoon liners or other infrastructure, and they are environmentally safe.

-Our precise mapping system allows us to pinpoint high sludge areas in your lagoon strategically.
+Our precise mapping system allows us strategically pinpoint high-sludge areas in your lagoon.
 Our Wastewater Lagoon Sludge Reduction program explicitly targets these areas to manage troubled areas actively.
 Talk to us today to find out more!